 "[M]oving to the cloud is a key part of our business strategy to move off the mainframe...
 [C]loud computing offers several benefits, including scalability, flexibility, and reduced hardware costs.
-It can also provide a more modern and agile platform for running applications and services."
+It can also provide a more modern and agile platform for running applications and services." - Line of business leader in a government organization

-Proven value: Seeking to optimize through modernization

-As it is clear from the survey results, organizations are equally split in all three approaches of modernization.
+Proven value: Seeking to optimize through modernization As it is clear from the survey results, organizations are equally split in all three approaches of modernization.
 The realized benefits tell a similar story.
 On average, the government organizations in our sample expect to see cost savings each year of USD \$21.58 million by modernizing on mainframe, USD \$30.21 million by integrating with cloud, and USD \$24.07 million by moving off mainframe.
-Collectively-across all 71 respondents-our respondents saved a total of about USD \$1.8 billion in one year by modernizing their mainframes.
+Collectively-across all 71 respondents our respondents saved a total of about USD \$1.8 billion in one year by modernizing their mainframes.
 While it's clear mainframe transformation projects can certainly be worth pursuing, respondents identify risks they must navigate.
 When considering the prospect of moving away from dependency on a mainframe environment, organizations report concerns around security risks (65%), increased costs (58%), and application compatibility (41%).

-"Our aim is to improve system performance, scalability, and reliability while reducing costs."
+"Our aim is to improve system performance, scalability, and reliability while reducing costs." - Line of business leader in a government organization

-Figure 1: Average annual cost savings per government organization as a result of mainframe modernization

-Modernization and security across industries

-"We adopt a hybrid approach and keep certain applications on the mainframe while moving others to the cloud.
-Being a government [organization], we need to make sure [of] the privacy and security of the data and therefore, we will go for a hybrid cloud strategy."

-"Security is one of our primary concerns when moving to a cloud environment.
-We will need to ensure that data is protected from unauthorized access, theft, or loss."

-- VP of IT at a multinational corporation

-"When it comes to security, both mainframe and cloud environments have their own strengths and weaknesses.
-It is difficult to make a direct comparison between the two as they are fundamentally different in terms of architecture and design."

-- VP of IT at a multinational corporation

-"We were very reluctant in the initial phase of our modernization journey.
-Then our service partner showcased all the security measures they have in place, and we went ahead with our modernization journey without any worries."

-- Chief Technology Officer of a financial enterprise in Latin America
+Figure 2: Average annual cost savings per government organization as a result of mainframe modernization Modernization and security across industries "We adopt a hybrid approach and keep certain applications on the mainframe while moving others to the cloud.
+Being a government [organization], we need to make sure [of] the privacy and security of the data and therefore, we will go for a hybrid cloud strategy." - Line of business leader in a government organization "Security is one of our primary concerns when moving to a cloud environment.
+We will need to ensure that data is protected from unauthorized access, theft, or loss." - VP of IT at a multinational corporation "When it comes to security, both mainframe and cloud environments have their own strengths and weaknesses.
+It is difficult to make a direct comparison between the two as they are fundamentally different in terms of architecture and design." - VP of IT at a multinational corporation "We were very reluctant in the initial phase of our modernization journey.
+Then our service partner showcased all the security measures they have in place, and we went ahead with our modernization journey without any worries." - Chief Technology Officer of a financial enterprise in Latin America

-Security and success: A shared concern

-Government organizations shared one prevalent concern on the transformation journey: security.
+Security and success: A shared concern Government organizations shared one prevalent concern on the transformation journey: security.